nekrassov01/lem/README.md

    lem init [command [command options]]

 DESCRIPTION:
-   Init generates a lem.example.toml in the current directory.
+   Init generates a sample lem.toml in the current directory.
    You can customize this file for your use.

 OPTIONS: